tonytrinh12358/phd-checklist/1_AI_Research_Paper_Checklist.md

 - [ ] **Integrate theory with method** - don't have a separate "Theoretical Foundations" section before Method; integrate theory into the method description
 - [ ] **Method section structure** - within Method: (1) Problem Formalization, (2) Theoretical Foundations (with theorems), (3) Algorithm Description
 - [ ] **Single problem formulation** - have exactly one problem formulation section/paragraph, not multiple scattered throughout
-- [ ] **Proofs placement** - keep theorems in main text but move proofs to supplementary to save space
 - [ ] **Theory-algorithm connection** - when describing algorithm, explicitly reference how theorems inform design decisions

 ###  **Problem Formulation**